Hedging short-maturity Asian options in local volatility models: Introduction

-Recently, the short-maturity Asian option has been studied by many researchers.
-Under a local volatility model, the asymptotics of Asian option price have been investigated in \cite{PirjolDan2016SMAO,PirjolDan2019SMFS}.
-In \cite{PirjolDan2019SMAO}, asymptotic analysis was conducted under the constant elasticity of the variance model.
-The above-mentioned studies have used the large deviation principle.
-They have analytically solved the rate function of the law of $\frac{1}{T}\int_0^T S_t\,dt$ for approximation.
-Sensitivity analysis was conducted in \cite{PirjolDan2018SOAO} as a follow-up study under the Black--Scholes model.
-On the basis of the approximated option price established in \cite{PirjolDan2016SMAO}, the sensitivities have been examined in \cite{PirjolDan2018SOAO}.
+In recent years, short-maturity Asian options have been studied by many researchers.
+Under a local volatility model, the asymptotic behavior of Asian option prices has been investigated in \cite{PirjolDan2016SMAO, PirjolDan2019SMFS}.
+In \cite{PirjolDan2019SMAO}, asymptotic analysis was further developed under the constant elasticity of variance (CEV) model.
+These studies employ the large deviation principle and derive analytical expressions for the rate function of the distribution of $\frac{1}{T}\int_0^T S_t\,dt$ to construct asymptotic approximations.
+Sensitivity analysis was later performed in \cite{PirjolDan2018SOAO} as a follow-up to \cite{PirjolDan2016SMAO}, focusing on the delta under the Black--Scholes framework using the previously obtained price approximation.
+More recently, \cite{shoshi2025some} analyzed short-maturity Asian options via large deviations theory within a constant volatility model that incorporates a jump component in addition to the drift and diffusion terms.
+Within this framework, they derived asymptotic estimates for out-of-the-money, in-the-money and at-the-money Asian call and put options.
+Their results rely heavily on the works of \cite{linetsky2004spectral} and \cite{sengupta2014pricing}.

-Compared to the above-mentioned studies, the contributions of our study are threefold.
-First, our paper focuses on a model having a time-dependent diffusion term.
-The analysis performed in \cite{PirjolDan2016SMAO,PirjolDan2019SMFS} was based on the assumption that the diffusion is time-independent.
-The obtained rate function was strongly dependent on this time-independent assumption.
-Second, we provide the leading order and its exact coefficient for an arbitrary H\"older continuous payoff function $\Phi\,.$ This generalizes the results in \cite{PirjolDan2016SMAO,PirjolDan2019SMAO}, where vanilla options(call and put) were mainly considered.
-Finally, in contrast to \cite{PirjolDan2018SOAO}, our estimates for delta do not build upon the approximated option price.
-Thus, our estimates are free from controlling nested errors.

-Malliavin calculus theory has long been applied to the Asian option.
-The necessary and sufficient conditions on the Malliavin weights of sensitivities have been studied in \cite{benhamou2000application}.
-The Malliavin weights under the Black--Scholes model have been computed in \cite{BoylePhelim2008Paso,grasselli2005malliavin}.
-Relevant theories have been presented in \cite{NualartDavid1995TMca,nualart2018introduction}.
-Furthermore, under a general diffusion process, the prices of continuously sampled Asian options have been estimated using Malliavin calculus in \cite{GobetEmmanuel2014Waoa}.
-In \cite{ShirayaKenichiro2011Pbaa}, price bounds for discretely sampled options have been presented for a stochastic volatility model.